zannatus-saba/Web-scrapping-using-python/README.md

 Wikipedia Tables

 I will scrape data from a Wikipedia page on the United States COVID-19 situation.
 In particular, this webpage contains a table towards the middle that presents the number of cases, deaths, recoveries, and hospitalizations by state.

-img01
+See the table (https://github.com/zannatus-saba/Web-scrapping-using-python/blob/main/img01.png)

 Will scrape the data from this table and create a data frame.
 The data frame will contain the following five columns: